-Together has six members of staff - Director, Legal & Policy Manager, Development Manager, Policy & Communications Assistant, Membership Outreach Assistant, Business Support Officer and on secondment a Rights & Participation Lead.
+Together currently has five members of staff - Director, Legal & Policy Manager, Development Manager, Policy & Communications Officer, and Business Support Officer.

 Juliet Harris - Director